Nriver/awesome-trilium/README.md

   Requires to download notes and convert to markdown.
 More details are in the link.
 * [VNote](https://github.com/Nriver/trilium-py#import-from-vnote) Can be imported with trilium-py.
 The special image format will be well handled.
+  [Zotero](https://github.com/paulusm/zotero-trilium) A Zotero plugin to export notes to Trillium notes
 * .OPML Contents can be read and imported natively
 * .TAR Contents can be read and imported natively
 * .ZIP Contents can be read and imported natively